ML-flash/Night_Watcher/README.md

 - Normal - some feeds may be temporarily down
 - System continues with working feeds
 - Add new sources via web dashboard
+- For Wayback queries the collector uses the `site_domain` specified in a source entry.
+If omitted, the domain is derived from the first article link.
+- If the date range goes back more than 5 days, archived feed snapshots are queried automatically.

 ### Out of Memory
 - Reduce `article_limit` in config.json